Canonical Functions and Differential Graded Symplectic Pairs in Supergeometry and AKSZ Sigma Models with Boundary: Twisted Higher-Degree Poisson Manifolds

-Let us consider a following function $\alpha$ of degree $4$: \bea \alpha = \rho^{i}{}_a(x) u^{a} p_{i} + \frac{1}{2} f^a{}_{bc}(x) w_{a} u^{b} u^{c} + \frac{1}{4!} h_{a_0 a_1 a_2 a_3}(x) u^{a_0} u^{a_1} u^{a_2} u^{a_3}. \eea and the Lagrangian submanifold $\calL = \{\xi_i = v_a = z^a = q^i =0 \}$.
-The canonical function equation $e^{\delta_{\alpha}}\Theta|_{\calL}=0$ derives following conditions for a canonical function $\alpha$:
+We take the following canonical function of degree $3$, \bea \alpha = \rho^{i}{}_a(x) p_{i} u^{a} +\frac{1}{3!}h_{abc}(x) u^a u^b u^c, \eea with respect to the Lagrangian submanifold $\calL = T^*[2]E[1] $.
+Straightforward calculations show that the canonical function equation $e^{\delta_{\alpha}}\Theta|_{\calL}=0$ produces the following identities:

-If $C=H=0$, the equations above are equivalent to $\{\alpha,\alpha\}_{\Theta}=0$.
-Therefore a derived QP manifold of degree 3, $(T^*[3]E[1],\{-,-\}_{\Theta},\alpha)$, is obtained.
-The geometric structure of this QP manifold is a Lie algebroid up to homotopy (the splittable H-twisted Lie algebroid) \cite{Ikeda:2010vz}\cite{Grutzmann}. \end{example} In general, we have the following theorem. \begin{theorem} Any QP manifold is a derived QP manifold. \end{theorem} \begin{proof} Let $(\calM,\omega_{\calM}, \alpha)$ be a QP manifold.
-Then we have a canonical graded symplectic structure $\omega$ on a cotangent bundle $T^*[n+1]\calM$.
-Generalizing the construction of the Poisson structure on a smooth manifold $M$ from the Schouten bracket and the Poisson bivector on $T^*[1]M$, the canonical $\Theta$ is constructed as a degree $n+1$ version of the Poisson bivector such that the Poisson bracket on $\calM$ is constructed by the derived bracket \cite{Voronov:2001qf}\cite{Kosmann-Schwarzbach:2003en}.